Finally, the plan your overstuffed stomach, chewed nails, stiff-as-a-board body and/or sleep-deprived mind have been waiting for.

-How many times have you tried to quit drinking soda, cut down on screen time, or stop falling asleep with the TV on?
+How many times have you tried to quit drinking fizzy pop, cut down on screen time or stop falling asleep in front of the TV?
 How badly did you beat yourself up each time you failed?

-“You can’t force yourself to change your bad behavior,” says Wendy Wood, PhD, provost professor of psychology and business at the University of Southern California, and a researcher who’s spent decades studying how we form and change habits.
-(She’s also written a book all about it, called “Good Habits, Bad Habits: The Science of Making Positive Changes That Stick.”)
+"You can't force yourself to change your bad behaviour", says Wendy Wood, PhD, Provost Professor of Psychology and Business at the University of Southern California, and a researcher who's spent decades studying how we form and change habits.
+She's also written a book all about it, called "Good Habits, Bad Habits: The Science of Making Positive Changes That Stick".
 Your self-control and willpower will inevitably fade.
 To break negative patterns, says Wood, you need to go after the source and change your brain.

-Whether the habit is chain-smoking or going to the gym regularly, it’s the same to our brain, says Judson Brewer, MD, PhD, the director of research and innovation at the Brown University Mindfulness Center and author of “The Craving Mind.”
-“Something triggers your mind to cause you to behave a certain way, and that behavior cues a reward in your brain,” says Brewer.
-You settle in for an afternoon meeting or class (trigger), guzzle a soda (behavior), get a rush of sugar (reward).
+Whether the habit is chain-smoking or going to the gym regularly, it's the same to our brain, says Judson Brewer, MD, PhD, the Director of Research and Innovation at the Brown University Mindfulness Center and author of "The Craving Mind".
+"Something triggers your mind to cause you to behave a certain way, and that behaviour cues a reward in your brain", says Brewer.
+You settle in for an afternoon meeting or class (trigger), guzzle a can of fizzy pop (behaviour) and get a rush of sugar (reward).
 Often, this all happens without you actually thinking about it.

 Whether the habit is chain-smoking or going to the gym regularly, it's the same to our brain.